Claude Code In My Pocket

 First run will prompt for auth - both Claude Code and happy-coder need separate logins.
 The happy auth may prompt twice; just follow through.
 Credentials persist in ~/.claude-docker/.

-The sandbox can only access ~/Repos - your host system is protected.
+The sandbox can only access its own directory under ~/Sessions - your host system is protected.

 ~/upgrade-claude.sh